nahanoo/curves/documentation/documentation.md

 #### Base media

 If you conduct your experiments in simple media, a base media containing all necessary resources in excess—except for the carbon source—is used.
 This base media is specified in this sheet.
 You can provide additional information in the `Comments` sheet.
 In the example above, the experiment was done in a simple media with M9 and HMB as base media.
+If you did your experiments in rich media such as TSB, enter TSB.

 <table><thead>
   <tr>